giuseppefilitto/Pulse-Oxymeter/README.md

 ## Libraries

-The main library used for this project can be consulted at: [GitHub page](https://github.com/oxullo/Arduino-MAX30100).
+The main libraries used for this project can be consulted at: [GitHub page](https://github.com/oxullo/Arduino-MAX30100/tree/master/src).

 The LCD display requires `LiquidCrystal.h`